-Obesity Linked to Vitamin D (and thus Sunshine) Deficiency
+Obesity and Diabetes Linked to Vitamin D Deficiency

 Researchers from Spain’s University of Carlos Malaga have determined in a large scale study that a deficiency of vitamin D leads to an increased risk of obesity.

 The researchers followed 1,226 adult human subjects initially, including 988 of those subjects through six years later, and then 961 subjects through another three years later.
 In total, 961 subjects were followed through the entire eleven years of the study, from 1996 through 2007.

 The researchers analyzed each subjects’ body mass index, weight, height, waist and hip measurements, along with fasting blood glucose levels, vitamin D status and other blood analyses.
 They also conducted oral glucose tests each year on the subjects.

 The researchers measured blood levels of 25-hydroxyvitamin D along with intact-parathyroid hormone (iPTH) levels.
 (Hyperparathyroidism can also produce low levels of vitamin D, so this possibility was screened).

 Serum levels of 25-hydroxyvitamin D that were below or equal to 20 nanograms per milliliter (ng/ml) were qualified as being deficient in vitamin D. This is consistent with the Endocrine Society standards.

 A direct relationship between existing obesity and vitamin D deficiency was not established in this study.
 The researchers did find, however, that 39% of obese subjects were deficient in vitamin D at the second testing, compared to 33% deficient among non-obese subjects.
 This difference was considered not significant enough to make a broad conclusion.